Mananite/WatchTube/README.md

-WatchTube is a standalone WatchOS YouTube player utilizing [Invidious](https://invidious.io) for metadata and [YouTubeKit](https://github.com/alexeichhorn/YouTubeKit) for streaming.
-The app is based off of [Ziph0n's original Wristplayer](https://github.com/Ziph0n/WristPlayer) and is a fork of [akissu's youtubedl-watchos](https://github.com/akissu/youtubedl-watchos), it aims to achieve the following:
+WatchTube is a standalone WatchOS YouTube player using [Invidious](https://invidious.io) for metadata and [YouTubeKit](https://github.com/alexeichhorn/YouTubeKit) for streaming.
+The app is based off of [Ziph0n's original Wristplayer](https://github.com/Ziph0n/WristPlayer) and is a fork of [akissu's youtubedl-watchos](https://github.com/akissu/youtubedl-watchos).

+Features:

-1. Fully standalone usage of the app relying on Invidious to not use the official YouTube API and avoid ratelimits
+1. The app fully relies on [Invidious](https://invidious.io) to avoid using the official YouTube API.

-2. Not requiring people to provide a YouTube API Key for usage
+2. Doesn't require a YouTube API Key

-3. Free alternative to other apps on the App Store since you shouldn't be paying for, what is essentially, a gimmick
+3. Free alternative to other apps on the App Store, as we believe in open-source software

-4. There are no working apps that do this on GitHub already

-5. It should look nice

-6. Provide a good experience with things like subscriptions and some curated content
+4. Curated recommendations and subscriptions to channels

 # Installing
 [Open in TestFlight](https://testflight.apple.com/join/tpwIQJIR)